What the BEC Does

 |RoboClaw 2x60AHV 80VDC||1.2A||6V|

 Logic Battery as BEC Source

 While we’ve discussed that a BEC allows for the use of a single battery in a robot, the RoboClaw can also utilize a second battery, known as a logic battery.
 A logic battery provides an independent source of power for the onboard BEC.
 It ensures that the RoboClaw logic and accessories will always have a stable source of power and not suffer from brownouts and other power interruptions.
 Brownouts can occur when motors driven by the RoboClaw are under heavy load or when motors make sudden direction changes at high speed.
 A logic battery is recommended when the primary power source for the board will be heavily loaded down by the motors.
 On the RoboClaw board there is a pin header for connecting the logic battery.
 The same voltage ratings that apply for the primary power source also apply to the logic battery.

 |RoboClaw 2x200AHV 60VDC||3A||6V||14V|

-There are several precautions and things to look out for when using the onboard BEC, with or without a logic battery.
+There are several things to look out for when using the onboard BEC, with or without a logic battery.
 As we discussed earlier a separate logic battery is suggested when the RoboClaw will be driving heavy loads.
 Also, be sure to not exceed the current rating of the BEC or else the RoboClaw may behave erratically.
 Finally, note that electrically noisy components connected to the BEC, such as some encoders will cause problems with the proper operation of the RoboClaw.

 Thumbnail photo by Mataresephotos / Wikipedia Commons